dotnet/csharplang/proposals/span-safety.md

 Span<T> Caller()
 {
-	Span<T> safeToReturn;
+	Span<T> safeToReturn = GetSafeToReturnSpan(array);

 	if (TodaIsNotFriday())
 	{
-		// callee can "poison" any assumption that we can made about safeToReturn Callee(ref safeToReturn);
+		// callee can "poison" any assumption that we have made about safeToReturn Callee(ref safeToReturn);
 	}